-The following document contains proposed revisions and amendments to the Town of Cutler Bay Charter as proposed by the 2018 Charter Revision Commission.
+The following document contains proposed revisions and amendments to the Town of Cutler Bay Charter as proposed by the 2018 Charter Revision Commission and after consideration of same by the Town of Cutler Bay Council.

-Additions to the text are shown in highlighted underline and deletions are shown in highlighted strikethrough.
+1 Additions to the text are shown in highlighted underline and deletions are shown in highlighted strikethrough.